ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 1. **Access the example**: Navigate to the `examples/toolkit_webapp <https://github.com/ansys/pyaedt-toolkits-common/tree/main/examples/toolkit_webapp>`_
    folder.

-2. **Install dependencies**: Ensure Streamlit is installed as described above.
+2. **Install dependencies**: Ensure Streamlit is installed as described.

 3. **Run the toolkit**: Execute the ``run_toolkit.py`` script to launch both the backend and frontend: